nehiljain/jaffle_shop_duckdb_dev_sales/README.md

-# Testing dbt project: `jaffle_shop`
+# Testing dbt project: `instamart_bathroom_supplies_delivery`

-`jaffle_shop` is a fictional ecommerce store.
+`instamart_bathroom_supplies_delivery` is a service providing bathroom products delivery from local stores to customers.
 This dbt project transforms raw data from an app database into a customers and orders model ready for analytics.

 <details>
 <summary>